 This is a blue-grey stain of wood that can tend to being black.
-It is caused by ascomycetes or deuteromycetes that have dark brown hyphae.
+It is caused by ascomycetes that have dark brown hyphae.
 The way light goes through the wood, it ends up looking bluish grey.

 One hypothesis on the relationship is that the fungus helps the insect by killing cells in the sapwood such as rays and resin canal cells.
 This reduces the host reaction against the beetle.
 Another is that the fungi may produce chemicals that are important in beetle maturation.
 Other things may be involved.
 In turn, the beetles provides the fungus with vectoring services.
 This is a symbiosis.

 The fungus does not decay the wood, although some strength may eventually be lost.
 It is used for many purposes such as plywood, rough lumber, etc. It may even be sold as special decorative wood (“blue pine”).